mtgrosser/jass-vue-sfc/README.md

-`Jass::Vue::SFC` enables the asset pipeline to compile `.vue` files to ES modules, allowing to build modular Vue applications in a clear and straightforward way, without the necessity of external build tools.
+`Jass::Vue::SFC` enables the asset pipeline to compile `.vue` files to ES modules, allowing to build modular Vue applications in a clear and straightforward way, without the need for external build tools.

 ## Installation